Railway Passengers Assurance Company Ltd

 - The company is said to be responsible for the introduction of accident insurance to the United States.
-James G Batterson, who established the Travellers in 1863, said he got the idea after buying a Railway Passengers journey ticket in 1859 to travel from Leamington to London.
+James G Batterson, who established the Travelers Insurance Company in 1863, said he got the idea after buying a Railway Passengers journey ticket in 1859 to travel from Leamington to London.

 - In 1867, following a pit disaster at the Oaks Colliery near Barnsley the previous year, letters appeared in the press criticising the accident insurer, the Accidental Death Insurance Company.
 The company had refused to pay out on the death of Mr Parkin Jeffcock, a mining engineer who had descended into the pit to rescue those trapped and lost his life in a further explosion.
 Accidental Death disputed liability on the grounds of his "wilful exposure" to danger.
 As a result of the bad publicity, the then secretary of Railway Passengers wrote to the Times, ending with the declaration that the company "desire to make it as widely known as possible that in their opinion the loss of life in the endeavour to save the lives of others is not a wilful exposure to unnecessary danger".